Emergency Responder Death Benefits

 - The application must be filed no later than three (3) years after the date of death.

-To receive compensation conferred by this statute, the executor, an applicant who is an administrator or other appropriate representative of the estate of an emergency responder who was killed in the line of duty must apply to the Department of Commerce and Insurance.
+To be eligible to receive compensation conferred by this statute, the executor, an applicant who is an administrator or other appropriate representative of the estate of an emergency responder who was killed in the line of duty must apply to the Department of Commerce and Insurance.

 - A cover letter from the applicant requesting the payment;